agile-ts/documentation/docs/Interfaces.md

 #### `weight`

-Determines when the `sideEffect` callback should be executed, since some `sideEffects` has to be executed before others.
+Determines how important the `sideEffect` is and when it will be executed.
+Since some `sideEffects` has to be executed before others.
-The higher the `weigth` the earlier the `sideEffect` is executed.

 ```ts {3}
 MY_STATE.addSideEffect('mySideEffect', (state, config) => {
     // sideEffect callback
 }, {weigth: 10});
 ```
+The higher the `weigth` the earlier the `sideEffect` is executed.

 | Type                     | Default   | Required |